gatling/gatling/src/sphinx/http/websocket.rst

 **Step 5: Saving** (optional)

-Just like regular HTTP checks, one can use checks for saving data into the virtual user's session.
+Just like HTTP checks, you may save data into the virtual user's session.

-Here are an example:
+For example:

 .. includecode:: code/WebSocketSample.scala#check-example